-Analysis of the qualifications of the Education and Training in the Gunnedah Shire in 2016 compared to New South Wales shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in the Gunnedah Shire in 2016 compared to New South Wales shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-Overall, 67.5% of the Education and Training held educational qualifications, and 18.3% had no qualifications, compared with 76.4% and 13.5% respectively for New South Wales.
+Overall, 78.5% of the workers (Education and Training) who held educational qualifications, and 18.3% had no qualifications, compared with 84.6% and 13.5% respectively for New South Wales.

-The major differences between the qualifications held by the Education and Training workforce in the Gunnedah Shire and New South Wales were:
+The major differences between the qualifications held by the workforce (Education and Training) of the Gunnedah Shire and New South Wales were:

-- A smaller percentage of local workers with Bachelor or Higher degrees (52.9% compared to 63.6%)
+- A larger percentage of local workers (Education and Training) with Inadequately described or not stated (3.2% compared to 1.9%)

 The largest changes in the qualifications held by the Education and Training workforce in the Gunnedah Shire between 2011 and 2016 were:

-- Bachelor or Higher degrees (+22 local workers)
+- Bachelor or Higher degree (+22 local workers)

-- Certificate III & IV Levels (+3 local workers)
+- Certificate III & IV Level (+3 local workers)